MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 - Apps currently using WinUI 3 and the Windows App SDK 0.8 cannot use class libraries that use Project Reunion 0.5.
 Update the class libraries to use the Windows App SDK 0.8.

-- .NET apps must target build 18362 or higher: Your TFM must be set to net6.0-windows10.0.18362 or higher, and your packaging project's must be set to 18362 or higher.
+- .NET apps must target build 18362 or later: Your TFM must be set to net6.0-windows10.0.18362 or later, and your packaging project's must be set to 18362 or later.
 For more info, see [GitHub issue #921](https://github.com/microsoft/WindowsAppSDK/issues/921).

 - You may encounter a crash when switching frequently between light and dark mode.